-A vendor management policy is an essential part of an effective IT risk management plan.
+A vendor management policy is an essential part of an effective IT risk management plan, just like the use of new hyperconverged systems within a business.
+This helps to reduce the difficulty of data and increases scalability.
+As part of any business, it is always important to have any plan put in place, to be able to work towards growing your business into the success it can be.
 A vendor management policy is also a requirement under several regulatory compliance models which affect financial institutions, higher education, healthcare and many other industries.

 The Vendor Management Program Template is a complete and comprehensive policy with administrative procedures for a turnkey vendor management program for your compliance and risk management goals.